Pimples on the back : Causes, care, best creams and skincare

 Some factors that can contribute to the development of back acne.
 Here they are:

-• friction and trapped sweat: T-shirts, backpacks, sports equipment and other clothing that rub against sweaty skin.
+• Friction and trapped sweat: t-shirts, backpacks, sports equipment and other garments that rub against sweaty Skin.

-• hormones: pregnant women are more likely to develop it.
+• Hormones: Pregnant women are more likely to develop back acne.

-• genetics and gender: males are more likely to have it, especially if they have a genetic predisposition
+• Genetics and sex: Males are more likely to have it, particularly if they have a genetic predisposition

-• bacterial infections: such as those caused by Staphylococcus aureus (e.g. folliculitis);
+• Bacterial infections: such as those from Staphylococcus aureus (e.g., folliculitis);

-• sun exposure (you already know the advice we will give you in this case).
+• Sun exposure (you already know what advice we’ll give you in this case).

-• hygiene: an aspect not to be underestimated, which concerns not only the body but also the hair, especially if it is long and rests on the shoulders and back.
+• Hygiene: an aspect not to overlook, which applies not just to the body but also to the hair, especially if it’s long and rests on your shoulders and back.

-How to get rid of back pimples: remedies and treatments
+How to get rid of back acne: remedies and treatments

-• Always apply sunscreen, choosing specific products with a lightweight texture.
+• Always apply sunscreen, preferably specific products with a lightweight texture.

-• Do not touch your pimples!
-This creates opportunities for infection, open wounds, scabs and scars.
-Not to mention the fact that it greatly prolongs healing time.
+• Don’t pick at your back acne!
+This creates opportunities for infection, open wounds, scabs, and scars.
+Not to mention that it significantly prolongs healing time.

-• Keep your skin clean, especially after exercising or sweating
+• Keep your Skin clean, especially after playing sports or sweating.

-• Use specific cleansers and body creams that contain purifying active ingredients, able to regulate sebum production and prevent impurities from forming.
+• Use specific body washes and creams that contain purifying active ingredients capable of regulating sebum production and preventing the formation of impurities.

-Products to use for a deep cleansing of the back
+Products to use for a deep back cleanse

-From a cosmetic point of view, what you can do to treat back acne is exfoliate with both physical exfoliants (such as scrubs) and chemical ones (salicylic acid first and foremost).
+From a cosmetic standpoint, what you can do to treat back acne is exfoliate using exfoliants, both physical (such as scrubs) and chemical (salicylic acid first and foremost).

-At Skin First, we have dedicated products, such as the back acne cream or the shower cleanser, which you can also conveniently buy in a kit for a deep cleanse of the whole body.
+We at Skin First have specialized products, such as the back acne cream or the body wash, which you can conveniently purchase also in kit for a full-body deep cleanse.

-How to prevent backne and what to absolutely avoid
+How to prevent back acne and what to absolutely avoid

-What you can do to prevent pimples and impurities from forming on the back:
+What you can do to prevent the formation of back acne and impurities:

-• Wash sheets, towels, pillowcases and clothes regularly, especially tight-fitting ones such as bras or sportswear;
+• Wash sheets, towels, pillowcases, and clothing regularly, especially tight-fitting items like bras or workout clothes;

 • Avoid wearing items that rub against your back, such as backpacks;

-• Wear loose clothing made from natural fibers, such as cotton;
+• Wear loose clothing made from natural fibers like cotton;

 • Shower and change clothes immediately after exercising or sweating;

-• Try to keep your hair properly clean, a factor often overlooked, especially if you have long strands and pimples covering your shoulders and back.
+• Make sure to properly clean your hair, an often overlooked responsibility, especially if you have long hair and have acne on your shoulders and back.

 When to see a dermatologist

-If it seems that the situation is not improving or is getting out of your control, don't wait and ask a doctor for advice.
+If it seems like your condition isn’t improving or is getting out of your control, don’t wait and seek medical advice.

-Backne, like acne on the face, can in fact be treated both topically and systemically (with oral medications): a combined treatment that targets more than one of the mechanisms involved in the pathogenesis of acne and is often successful.
+Back acne, like facial acne, can indeed be treated both topically and systemically (with oral medications): a combined treatment that targets more than one of the mechanisms of acne pathogenesis and often yields positive results.